Skip to content

 3. High-level position of responsibility for sustainability?

-The company reports it has a Head of Group Sustainability.
+The company has a Group Head of Sustainability.
+Information as of 2024.

 • Y